veeqtor/TucorFarms/readme.md

 ## Installation

-Run the following commands in command the bash terminal
+Run the following commands in the bash terminal
 ```bash

 $ composer update